Philranti/class/README.md

 # class
 HI this is just a test
 on brach 2
-from my local computer
+from my local
-ghghjlkfhjd
+changes have been made